 There are also online emissions calculators and survey tools you can use that do the hard work for you.

-7. Promote a car-free work culture
+7. Promote a car-light work culture

-There are many benefits to car-free commuting for both employees and employers.
+There are many benefits to cleaner commuting for both employees and employers.
 A 2021 Waka Kotahi survey found that commuters who walked or travelled by bike valued the health and cost-saving benefits, and reported feeling less stressed.
 In contrast, congestion was a common source of stress and frustration for commuters who travelled by car.

 There are plenty of ways to encourage your staff to choose a climate-friendly commute that don’t involve installing new facilities.
 Some common features of workplace cultures that prioritise sustainability include: